wdturner/ProjectIdeas2019/ProjectIdeas9.md

 I'd like to do something relating to databases to extend my knowledge in that domain.

 I'd like to create a web app or work on a game engine in C++

+I'd like to work on a library for visuals or electronic art like Processing.